georgi-stoykov/HardHat-Test-Project/TestSolutionRemarks.md

 `Environment`: branch main, commit `e0cee601df518e47ec6a52c6d5c1253374937549` <br>
 `Description:`
 ```
-On attempt to buy product using nonexistent product it and exception is thrown.
+On attempt to buy product using nonexistent product id an exception is thrown.

 Steps to reproduce:
 1. Deploy the Store contract